Novellino-tg/Hackerrank_Automation/README.md

 # Hackerrank_Automation
-Automating hackerrank  for logging in and creatinng challenges in it and later on adding moderators to each challenge.
+Automating hackerrank  for logging in and creating challenges in it and later on adding moderators to each challenge.